 The central garden remains largely unchanged as an area of grass with shrubs and a number of trees, surrounded by the roadway… In 1928 the garden was described as: ‘Enclosed by a low wall with light iron railings on top.
 A well-kept and very attractive ornamental garden with lawn, shrubs and a few trees.
 Overlooked by small but well-tenanted dwelling houses.’
 It was in the private ownership of a Mr A H Tarleton…’.

 The description of Wickham Gardens in Lewisham in LGO (July 2006) is essentially correct but I did not expect what I found.
-The central garden is still enclosed on three sides by a low wall but the iron railings seen in 1928 on top of the wall have gone.
+There is still a low wall around three side of the central garden but the iron railings seen in 1928 on top of the wall have gone.

 As you drive into Wickham Gardens in Lewisham there is a small opening on the right which is one end of a small lane which links the Gardens to Harefield Road.
-It is paved in places with what look like original setts or paving stones and is an extraordinary little passage.
-It is quite hidden and walking along the lane feels like being in the countryside!
+The paving looks like the original setts or paving stones.
+This extraordinary little passage is quite hidden away and when you walk down the lane it feels like being in the countryside!

-Wickham Road is the widest of the roads in Brockley, and the oldest, being established in c.1850.
-The housing near Wickham Gardens gives an idea of what was lost in WWII.
+Wickham Road, of c.1850, is the widest of the roads in Brockley, and the oldest.
 The area was under the bomber flight path to the London Docks which is why there was so much damage here.
+Houses near Wickham Gardens are probably similar to those destroyed in WWII.